kiron0/locio/tests/README.md

 # LocIO Test Suite

-This directory contains the test suite for LocIO, following the structure and patterns from the unreach package.
+This directory contains the test suite for LocIO.

 ## Test Structure